 Course faculty include traditional artist-musicians, culture-bearers, and experienced teachers:

-Christopher Roberts (Turkey, Botswana)
+Christopher Roberts (Turkey, Uganda, Pedagogy)

-Amanda C. Soto (Conjunto, Social Justice)
+Amanda C. Soto (Conjunto, Social Justice, Technology, Pedagogy)

 Get to the grassroots of teaching and facilitating an understanding of music across world cultures.
 In its sixth year, the Smithsonian Folkways intensive course in World Music Pedagogy has trained and certified hundreds of musicians and teachers of various levels and contexts (including K-12 teachers and tertiary-level professors) to know more of the performance of the world’s musical traditions and how to teach them.